Connectedness of fractals associated with Arnoux-Rauzy substitutions: Covering by a set of patterns

 \section{Covering by a set of patterns}

 A \emph{pattern} is a finite set of unit faces.
 In the following, we will not make the distinction between a pattern and the union of its elements.

-The aim of this section is to introduce the notion of $\mcL$-\emph{covering} of a pattern by a set of patterns $\mcL$ (Definition~\ref{def:cover}), and the notion of \emph{stability} of a set of patterns with respect to a generalized substitution (Definition~\ref{def:stable}).
+The aim of this section is to introduce the notion of $\mcL$-\emph{covering} of a pattern by a set of patterns $\mcL$ (Definition~\ref{def:cover}), and the notion of \emph{stability} of a set of patterns with respect to a dual substitution (Definition~\ref{def:stable}).
 We then use these concepts to give a simple sufficient condition for the connectedness of a pattern (Proposition~\ref{prop:connectedim}), which will be used in Section~\ref{sec:appl}.
 The notion of $\mcL$-covering already appeared in~\cite{IO93, IO94, ABI02, ABS04}, but for patterns consisting of two faces only.
+We will need to work with larger patterns to be able to deal with Arnoux-Rauzy substitutions; see also the discussion in Section~\ref{sect:discuss_LAR}.